DFE-Digital/Dfe.Academies.External/README.md

 - AcademiesAPIResponseModels - these are the trams / academies API models
 - Models - these are the academisation API models
 - Attributes - For custom required attributes
 - Custom validators - For custom ValidationAttribute.
-These are consumed by the scholl & trust search pages mostly
+These are consumed by the school & trust search pages mostly
 - Controllers - these have been created for trust & school search to call via ajax
 - Extensions - static code helpers
 - Helpers - A date and time helper consumed by the gov uk date input tag helper
 - Pages - Container for razor pages and partial views.
 Partial views of note are:-

 | Partial name | purpose |
 | - | - |
 | `_ErrorMessages` | This is to display error messages using gov UK design standards (https://design-system.service.gov.uk/components/error-summary/).
 This is consumed pretty much on every page |